Greece Moments Greece Moments

 Thermal spring and old spa hotel Xenia

-Since the 1980s, national tourism has been firmly established and Loutra is now the most popular resort on the island.
+Since the 1980s, domestic tourism has been firmly established and Loutra is now the most popular resort on the island.
 The former spa buildings behind the large parking lot are striking.
 Next to the vacant Hotel Xenia (1960) is the neoclassical thermal building (1857), designed by the German architect Ernst Ziller, which was still used as a bathing establishment until a few years ago.

 Loutra Insel Kythnos Urlaub Hotels Restaurants